Marcelo Leopaldi

 Marcelo Fabián Leopaldi Ledesma (born 2 April 1972), commonly known as Marcelo Ledesma, is a former Argentine footballer who played as a midfielder.

 Club career

 Leopaldi began his career with Club Atlético Huracán in 1993, he went on to play for several other teams in the Primera División Argentina including Deportivo Español, Banfield and Estudiantes de La Plata.
 In 1999, he played for Chilean club Palestino.
-After, he spent two seasons with Ionikos in the Greek Super League, and had a loan spell at Monza in Serie B.
+After, he spent two seasons with Ionikos in the Super League Greece, and had a loan spell at Monza in Serie B.